 What matters in life in order to success?
-The standard debate goes something like this, “What bring success in life: luck or hard work?”
+The standard debate goes something like this, “What bring success in life: luck vs hard work?”

 But that’s the wrong approach.
 Both are at play.
 It is not one or the other.
 Also, there are more factors you can leverage to succeed.

-- How luck plays a role in someone’s success (I reference case studies like billionaires Warren Buffett and Bill Gates).
+- How luck plays a role in someone’s success.

 - What matters more: luck, hard work and effort, or other factors (I’ll explain what these other factors are).